mmontesinosanmartin/itoiz_article/README.md

 [SciHub](https://scihub.copernicus.eu/dhus/#/self-registration) and
 [EarthData](https://urs.earthdata.nasa.gov/users/new).
 Then, replace the strings `"USERNAME"` and `"PASSWORD"` with your own credentials in the `R` code.

+<span style="color:red"> __Note for reviewers__: <\span>
+We created temporary usernames and passwords to facilitate the revieweing process.
+The credentials are already placed in the code chunks needed.

-Using the different files, you can:
+Using the following `R` code files, you can:

  1. [Initialize](https://github.com/mmontesinosanmartin/itoiz_article/blob/master/R/initialize.R)
  the study defining the region of interest and loading the auxiliary data-sets